-Guidance Note: For the purposes of calculating the abovementioned percentage, an individual retail client account should be considered to have lost money if the sum of all realised and unrealised net profits on CFDs and other OTC leveraged products that are traded in that retail client's account during the 12-month period is zero or below zero; and calculation shall include all costs and charges, including those outlined in paragraph 100(ii) above.
+Guidance Note: For the purposes of calculating the abovementioned percentage, an individual retail client account should be considered to have lost money if the sum of all realised and unrealised net profits on CFDs and other OTC leveraged products that are traded in that retail client's account during the 12-month period is below zero; and calculation shall include all costs and charges, including those outlined in paragraph 101(ii) above.
+Accounts for which the sum of all realised and unrealised net profits is zero should be excluded.